Shaggy-alt/CyberSecProjects/Setting_up_vbox.md

 This will instruct on how to install virtual box along with oracle extension.
 I will also include kali/metasploitable machines installation guide here.
+NOTE: DONT BE SILLY USE SCREENSHOTS!!!!!!!!!!!

-NOTE: Some Vulnerable machines if misconfigured can be left open to the public.
+WARNING: Some Vulnerable machines if misconfigured can be left open to the public wich may result in network compromise.

 _____________________________________________________________
 INSTALLING